velveteer/arbiter/README.md

 | Your program installs its own SDK | `withExternalTelemetry`, then `runWorkerPoolsWith` |
 | Driving the pools some other way | `instrumentPools` + `withGauges` |

-The `With` variants also take the gauge loop's base log config.
+The `With` variants also take the gauge loop's base log config. `withExternalTelemetry` covers metrics and logs, and spans find whatever tracer provider you install.

 ### Traces